 You may be wondering if you are able to speak after a laryngectomy.
-Our voice is one of the things that makes us unique, since it is our way of communicating thoughts and feelings.
+Our voice is one of the things that makes us unique since it is our way of communicating thoughts and feelings.
 A laryngectomy will change the way you speak and the sound of your voice, but there are some ways to gain back the power of speech.

 After surgery, whilst in hospital, the quickest way to communicate with family, friends and healthcare professionals is through the use of writing and gestures.
 It may help to practice some simple gestures and ways of communicating prior to your surgery with your family and friends.

 Before a laryngectomy

 Before a laryngectomy, your voice was produced by your vocal cords.
-The vocal cords are located in your larynx, also known as your voice box and are the source of natural voice, during exhalation the air passes the vocal cords, which produces sound through a rhythmic opening and closing.
+The vocal cords are located in your larynx, also known as your voice box and are the source of the natural voice, during exhalation the air passes the vocal cords, which produces sound through a rhythmic opening and closing.